NileshSharma20/swap/README.md

--Need to add onClickOutside for Dropdown
+-Need to add proper async functions and respective handling -Need to add onClickOutside for Dropdown
--Need to add conversion factor